-- 6.1 General Data Protection Regulations Article 6(1) (a) (b) and (e) - Processing is with consent of the data subject, or - Processing is necessary for compliance with a legal obligation. - · Processing is necessary for the legitimate interests of the Council.
+General Data Protection Regulations (and Data Protection Act) Article 6 (1) (a) (b) and (e) Processing is with consent of the data subject, or

-7. RIGHTS OF A DATA SUBJECT
+Processing is necessary for compliance with a legal obligation.

+Processing is necessary for the legitimate interests of the Council.

+Information Security

+The Parish Council cares to ensure the security of personal data.
+We make sure that your information is protected from unauthorised access, loss, manipulation, falsification, destruction or unauthorised disclosure.
+This is done through appropriate technical measures and appropriate policies.

+We will only keep your data for the purpose it was collected for and only for as long as is necessary, after which it will be deleted.

+Children

+We will not process any data relating to a child (under 13) without the express parental/guardian consent of the child concerned.

+Rights of a Data Subject

-- 7.1 Access to Information: an individual has the right to request access to the information we have on them.
-They can do this by contacting the Clerk or Data Protection Officer: - 7.2 Information Correction: If they believe that the information we have about them is incorrect, they may contact us so that we can update it and keep their data accurate. - 7.3 Information Deletion: If the individual wishes the Parish Council to delete the information about them, they can do so by contacting the Clerk. - 7.4 Right to Object: If an individual believes their data is not being processed for the purpose it has been collected for, they may object by contacting the Clerk or Data Protection Officer. - 7.5 The Parish Council does not use automated decision making or profiling of individual personal data. - 7.6 Complaints: If an individual has a complaint regarding the way their personal data has been processed, they may make a complaint to the Clerk, Data Protection Officer or the Information Commissioners Office casework@ico.org.uk Tel: 0303 123 1113. - 7.7 The Council will ensure that individuals on whom personal information is kept are aware of their rights and have easy access to that information on request.
+Access to Information: an individual has the right to request access to the information we have on them.
+They can do this by contacting our Parish Clerk or Data Protection Officer:

+Information Correction: If they believe that the information we have about them is incorrect, they may contact us so that we can update it and keep their data accurate.
+Please contact: Parish Clerk.

+Information Deletion: If the individual wishes the Parish Council to delete the information about them, they can do so by contacting the Parish Clerk.

+Right to Object: If an individual believes their data is not being processed for the purpose it has been collected for, they may object by contacting the Parish Clerk or Data Protection Officer.

+The Parish Council does not use automated decision making or profiling of individual personal data.

+Complaints: If an individual has a complaint regarding the way their personal data has been processed, they may make a complaint to the Parish Clerk, Data Protection Officer or the Information Commissioners Office casework@ico.org.uk Tel: 0303 123 1113.

-8. MAKING INFORMATION AVILABLE
+The Council will always give guidance on personnel data to employees through the Employee handbook.

+The Council will ensure that individuals on whom personal information is kept are aware of their rights and have easy access to that information on request.

+Making Information Available

+The Publication Scheme is a means by which the Council can make a significant amount of information available routinely, without waiting for someone to specifically request it.
+The scheme is intended to encourage local people to take an interest in the work of the Council and its role within the community.

+In accordance with the provisions of the Freedom of Information Act 2000, this Scheme specifies the classes of information which the Council publishes or intends to publish.
+It is supplemented with an Information Guide which will give greater detail of what the Council will make available and hopefully make it easier for people to access it.